AirtestProject/Poco/DocBuilder/index.rst

 The following example shows a simple script on demo game using Unity3D.
 Check `More examples`_ section for more detailed info.

+First you should connect your Android phone, for example, via usb cable and enable the **ADB DEBUG MODE**.

 .. image:: ../doc/img/overview.gif

 .. code-block:: python